mlazowik/ibm-photos/README.md

   storage would have too big latency for a db.
 * Make the query language more lax, support spaces inside object class names.
-* Improve query performance by using [native bitmaps](https://github.com/Ezibenroc/PyRoaringBitMap) for boolean set operations.
-The bitmaps could be cached in RAM and invalidated on new image arrival/image removal.
 * Deploy the ML model instead of using a public demo.
 * Use a better ML model.
 Some options listed in `res.txt`.
 * Don't have the admin password cleartext in the repo.